urfave/gfmrun/README.md

 ### `"args"` tag

-Given either a string array or string value, run the program with the value as command line arguments.
-String values are split on `" "` (space).
+Given a string array, run the program with the value as command line arguments.

 ### `"interrupt"` tag